thunderrabbit/bootstrap-redmine-deploy/README.md

 Reload your ip-address URL from above and see "ok" as the website.

-Now we get to the good stuff, which unfortunately, doesn't yet work:
+Now we get to the good stuff:

     ansible-playbook playbook_030_install_redmine.yml